well-id/dliswriter/README.md

 ---
 ## Release log
+##### 0.0.8 API improvements & fixes (pending)
+- Removed representation code setters from `Attribute`.
+- More value type and representation code (repr code inferred from value) checks.
+- Setting up `Attribute`s' values and units together using `dict` or a new `AttrSetup` class.
+- `DLISFile`: `add_origin` method; origin instance or setup keywords no longer accepted in `DLISFile` init.
+- Support for defining multiple dlis files within one session (script).
+- Removed logging formatting from library root.
+- Exposed most frequently needed objects for import from library root (`from dlis_writer import ...`).
+- Explicit init arguments and docstrings for most frequently used classes.

 ##### 0.0.7 Equivalent (_parallel_) frames
 Made it easier to add frames with the same set of channel (dataset) names, but separate data - e.g. two of each: DEPTH, RPM, and AMPLITUDE, coming from two separate measurements,